COURSE POLICY INFORMATION

 Repeat Credit

-Courses that are taken more than once (with the exception of music and technical theater) will be included on the student's transcript and figured in the student's GPA.
-However, credit toward graduation will not be granted more than once.
+Courses that are taken more than once will be included on the student's transcript and figured in the student's GPA.
+However, credit toward graduation will not be granted more than once, with the exception of performing arts courses, special work experience programs, or other individual cases with prior approval.
 Students are not allowed to repeat a course in order to replace the original grade.

 Transfer Credit